dbvertrieb/MoRedux/README.md

 ## Logging

 The "logging component" is nothing Redux specific, but a simple tool to help you integrate MoRedux into your code.
 You can redirect all logging of MoRedux to the log mechanism of your choice (see ModReduxSettings).
-In addition you can specify the amount of logs that are logged out.
+In addition, you can specify the amount of logs that are logged out.
 The possible settings are FULL, MINIMAL and DISABLED.

 # Examples